Hello Fellow Codenewbies 👋

-I start with being more active on Twitter to log my learning and engaging with people who are in the web development field.
+I start with being more active on Twitter to log my learning and engage with people in the web development field.

-There, I found my first circle of community, Moms Can Code (European timezone), a few years ago.
+A few years ago, I found my first circle of community, Moms Can Code (European timezone).

-And recently I found my very supportive community, Virtual Coffee.
+And recently found my very supportive community, Virtual Coffee.

 I'm blessed that I found these communities ❤.